kowalcj0/gee/README.md

 # How to run your project
-Once you JMeter project is ready to flood the SUT, create a folder with the same name as the jmx file, and then inside that folder create a jmx subfolder and finally place the jmx file there.
-For example if the project file name is "drKingShultz.jmx" then the folder structure is:

-    jmeter-ec2
-        |
-        \drKingShultz
-            |
-            \jmx
-                |
-                \drKingShultz.jmx

-At the moment this script works well on Linux OSes, and can be executed locally or on CI system like Jenkins.
+At the moment this script works well on Linux OSes (tested on Linux Mint 13,14,15, Ubuntu 12.04).
+Moreover it can be easily scheduled for execution on CI system like Jenkins.

 ## How to run it locally
-Once you have your environment configured, select the project you want to run.
-Then simply run it:
+Once you have everything in place, simply run:

 ```bash
     project="drKingShultz" count="2" ./jmeter-ec2.sh
 ```

-Where "count" stands for the number of EC2 instances to be launched
+"count" stands for the number of EC2 instances to be launched

 To get a bit more verbose output, enable DEBUG mode :
 ```bash
     DEBUG=true project="drKingShultz" count="2" ./jmeter-ec2.sh
 ```

-## How to run in on Jenkins
+## How to run it on Jenkins
 Create a new job:

 Mark 'This build is parameterized' as enabled.